-- In September 2023 the Scottish Government and the onshore wind industry signed the OWSD 2.3.1 (Scottish Government 2023b).
+- 2.3.1 In September 2023 the Scottish Government and the onshore wind industry signed the OWSD (Scottish Government 2023b).
 Statkraft was a key member of the working group, taking a leading role in the shaping of the OWSD.
-Statkraft fully supports the commitments of the OWSD to deliver 20 GW of onshore wind by 2030 whilst maximising the socio-economic benefits to Scotland, and currently sits on several Working Groups across the industry to deliver on the commitments of the OWSD. - The OWSD aims to both achieve the Scottish Government's targets of 20 GW of onshore wind by 2.3.2 2030, but also foster collaboration between the Scottish Government, the wind industry and local communities to encourage and nurture sustainable growth and economic prosperity. - 2.3.3 The OWSD has three specific aims for the wind industry: - supply chain, skills and circular economy; - community; and - land use and environment. - 2.3.4 There are also planning, regulatory and legislative aims for the Scottish Government.
+Statkraft fully supports the commitments of the OWSD to deliver 20 GW of onshore wind by 2030 whilst maximising the socio-economic benefits to Scotland and currently sits on several Working Groups across the industry to deliver on the commitments of the OWSD. - 2.3.2 The OWSD aims to both achieve the Scottish Government's target of 20 GW of onshore wind by 2030, and to foster collaboration between the Scottish Government, the wind industry and local communities, to encourage and nurture sustainable growth and economic prosperity. - 2.3.3 The OWSD has three specific aims for the wind industry: - supply chain, skills and circular economy; - community; and - land use and environment. - 2.3.4 There are also planning, regulatory and legislative aims for the Scottish Government.